podio/podio-android/store/index.md

 # Local Storage and Caching
 Sometimes you'll find yourself with the need of temporarily storing data in a way so that it survives your app being brought down by the Android system.
 For these cases the Podio SDK can offer a simple local storage infrastructure.
 It is actually a combination of an in-memory cache (based on the [Android LruCache](http://developer.android.com/reference/android/util/LruCache.html)) and good old file storage.

 You can basically put anything in the local store, it doesn't even have to be Podio domain objects.
-Bare in mind, though, that the items will be serialized to JSON and stored as such on the file system.
-Hence, the object must be serializable to JSON notation in order to be persisted on disk.
+Bare in mind, though, that even though the items are stored "as is" in the memory cache, they will be serialized to JSON (using the [Gson library](https://code.google.com/p/google-gson/)) and stored as such on the file system.

 The local store works in an asynchronous manner, just as the Podio SDK.
 You even get the same type of `Request` objects back when trying to manipulate it and you inject the same `ResultListener` and `ErrorListener` callbacks as you would do when accessing the Podio API.
 The local store doesn't handle `SessionListener` callbacks, though.
 It will throw an `UnsupportedOperationException` would you still try to inject such a listener.